nodejs/node/doc/api/net.md

 });
 ```

+When `exclusive` is `true` and the underlying handle is shared, it is
+possible that several workers query a handle with different backlogs.
+In this case, the first `backlog` passed to the master process will be used.

 Starting an IPC server as root may cause the server path to be inaccessible for
 unprivileged users.
 Using `readableAll` and `writableAll` will make the server
 accessible for all users.